 This comic aims to be as new reader friendly as possible with most stories being an issue or two in length.

-Rocket Raccoon and Groot begins in January.
+Rocket Raccoon and Groot began in January 2016 and ran for 10 issues.

 Written by Jeff Lemire.
 Art by Humberto Ramos.